skipperkongen/ghostloom-rpg/DEPLOYMENT.md

 3. **Deploy:**
    - Click "Create Resources"
    - DigitalOcean will automatically build and deploy your app
+   - The `--platform` flag tells the deploy script to skip .env file checks and use platform environment variables

 ### Option 2: DigitalOcean Spaces + CDN